jakubhnilicka/adminic-toolbar/README.md

 # Installation

 - Enable the Adminic toolbar modul.
-- **In your user profile in Adminic Toolbar section tick ‘Use Adminic Toolbar’.**
+- **In your user profile in Adminic Toolbar section tick 'Use Adminic Toolbar'.**
 - Every user can have his own choice of the toolbar he wants to be using.
 So one can use the classic toolbar, but another can be using the Adminic Toolbar.
 - (It is planed to have this behavior configurable in the settings.)
 - If the classic toolbar module is enabled, Adminic Toolbar will disable it.